CertNexus CyberSAFE Training Course

 389 Directory Server for Administrators

-14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is aimed at sysadmins who wish to use 389 Directory Server to configure and manage LDAP-based authentication and authorization.
+14 HoursThis instructor-led, live training in Uzbekistan (online or onsite) is designed for system administrators who wish to use 389 Directory Server to configure and manage LDAP-based authentication and authorization.

-- Understand the features and architecture of 389 Directory Server.
+- Grasping the features and architectural framework of 389 Directory Server.

-- Learn how to configure the directory server using the web console and CLI.
+- Configuring the directory server using both the web console and CLI.

-- Set up and monitor replication for high availability and load balancing.
+- Establishing and monitoring replication to ensure high availability and load balancing.

-- Integrate 389 Directory Server with Microsoft Active Directory.
+- Integrating 389 Directory Server with Microsoft Active Directory.

 ABAP Secure code